 What is SwiftUI?

-Using the new Design Tools in Xcode 11, you can see what the code is presenting to the user.
+Using the new Design Tools in Xcode, you can see what the code is presenting to the user.
 The live preview window will automatically sync with the code in the side-by-side editor to preview as you type.

-SwiftUI is native on all Apple platforms running iOS 13, including iPhone, Mac, iPad, Apple Watch, and Apple TV.
+SwiftUI is native on all Apple platforms beginning with iOS 13 and newer, including iPhone, Mac, iPad, Apple Watch and Apple TV.
 Best of all, a UI that you create for one device will automatically be translated (or can be translated with little work) to all platforms.

 SwiftUI is also the way you can easily port your iOS apps to Mac by adding the Mac as a deployment option in your iOS project settings.
 This new framework will ultimately lead to mere accessible, more maintainable, more portable apps for Apple’s platforms.